shesharpnl/hackathon-2021.twitter-bot.base-example/README.md

 # How to create a Twitter bot script?

-We have different ways to creating a slackbot!
+We have different ways to creating a twitter bot!
 Literally tones of libraries around the internet that might help you out on this 😉

 On this example we are using "twitter-api-client" library, which is a easy and quick way to have your Bot up and running with a few lines of code as it has tones of functions available for each action you would like to execute on your Twitter.